-The original recipe calls for honey, but weve adapted it to use local maple syrup.
-The result is a delicious granola thats not too sweet, keeps well, and is healthy and filling.
+The original recipe calls for honey, but we've adapted it to use maple syrup.
+The result is a delicious granola that's not too sweet, keeps well, and is healthy and filling.
 One batch should last you for weeks.
 All the major ingredients can be sourced locally, with the exception of coconut (which even an entrepreneurial young farmer is unlikely to figure out how to grow any time soon!).

-Melt butter and coconut oil together.
-Mix oats, butter, coconut oil, yogurt, and water together in a large mixing bowl.
+In a small saucepan, melt butter and coconut oil together.
+Once melted, remove from heat and transfer to mixing bowl.
+Add in oats, yogurt, and water until combined.
 Cover and leave on the kitchen counter for 24 hours.

-Preheat oven to 200°.
-Add maple syrup, vanilla, salt, and cinnamon to granola and stir.
+Preheat oven to 200°F. Add maple syrup, vanilla, salt, and cinnamon to granola and stir.
 (It will be hard to stir at this point!)